yuminghuang1995/RL3DPToolpathPlanner/README.md

 **Step 3:** Change the size of the LSG range.
 The default is 6.

 **Step 4:** Run the main.py file.

-Wait for the progress bar to reach its end and finish post-processing.
-Then we get the output file, which is divided into results and outputs.
+**Step 5:** Wait for the progress bar to reach the end and finish post-processing.
+Check the figure folder to see the final generated graph.

+**Step 6:** Then we get the output file, which is divided into results and outputs.

 **Output file formats:**